okfn/opendatasurvey/site-admins/index.md

 You can use markdown or HTML format.

+### tutorial_page

+Content for the tutorial page.

+You can use markdown or HTML format.

 ### missing_place_html

 Set to `true` to add an “Add new location” button to the overview, linking to `/faq#missing-place`.